 Growing up in dance can look differently from state to state, studio to studio and kid to kid.
 In the past several years dance has made a comeback in the mainstream spotlight of television and film.
 While this pop culture reboot has done some great things for our art, it has also given rise to some negative trends for both youth and adults.
 This is one reason why it is so important to take time to find the best dance school for your family.
 It didn’t occur to me that parents are actually afraid of their children becoming commodities or exploited through dance until I had a lengthy and honest email conversation with a father concerned about his daughter choosing dance as her passion.

 It’s worth noting this conversation was with a prospective client whose daughter danced at another school.
 For anonymity and brevity’s sake, this is only an excerpt of our conversation.
 The only thing altered is I have used pronouns where names had been.
-Do his concerns in bold print ring true for you?
+Do his concerns in yellow ring true for you?
 Or do you relate more to our responses?
 Both sides are valid and worth discussing.
 We’d love to know your thoughts on this important issue!

 “But at the same time, I play it out in my head of what a life of dance would look like, and what message does that convey to our daughter of what we value.”

 So this makes me wonder, what movie is playing in your mind when you picture what a life of dance would look like?
 I hate to answer your question with a question, but it is important to know what you’re picturing here.
 For me, a life of dance has looked like:

 - A lifetime sport- everybody dances throughout life at school, parties and weddings.
 I have built the confidence to get out on the dance floor until I am at least 100 years old.

 - Life skills that have led to my success in life- discipline, work ethic, physical exertion, nutrition, balance, stamina, time management…